Skip to main contentSkip to navigationSkip to search

 XLCC will have a huge positive impact on the environment as we provide the infrastructure to move renewable power from the source of generation to supply the demand.
 This will reduce the carbon footprint substantially both nationally and internationally as we shift the reliance away from fossil fuels.
 There are also some partial offset measures that we will implement such as planting trees to compensate for the carbon released in the concrete manufacture which will be used to build the factory.
 We would ideally purchase aluminium which has been produced from renewable energy sources.

-For more information about our environmental impact, please visit: http://c7f.ed0.myftpupload.com/our-environmental-impact/.
+Find out more information about our environmental impact.

 Details of the planning application can be found on our website.